-Pupil Premium (PP) is additional funding for schools to address underlying inequalities between children eligible for Free School Meals (FSM), and looked after children (CLA) and their peers, by ensuring that the funding to tackle disadvantage reaches the children who most need it.
-PP was introduced in April 2011 and is allocated to schools to work with pupils who have been registered for FSM at any point in the last six years (known as ‘Ever 6 FSM’).
-In 2017-18 the allocation of funding has a value of £935 per eligible student (increasing to £1320 for students in year 7).
+Pupil Premium (PP) is additional funding for schools to address underlying inequalities between children eligible for Free School Meals (FSM), and looked after children (LAC) and their peers, by ensuring that the funding to tackle disadvantage reaches the children who most need it.
+PP funding was introduced in April 2011 and is allocated to schools to work with pupils who have been registered for FSM at any point in the last six years (known as ‘Ever 6 FSM’).
+In 2018-19 the allocation of funding has a value of £935 per eligible student in secondary education.
 There is also a smaller provision of £300 made for those students who have a parent in the armed services.
-For those that are in the care of the Local Authority, the Virtual Head for the LA will allocate PP funds to the College.
-Midhurst Rother College has 139 PP students for the academic year 2017-18 in Years 7 - 11.
+For those that are in the care of the Local Authority (LAC), the Virtual Head for the LA will allocate PP funds to the College.
+Midhurst Rother College has 130 PP students for the academic year 2018-19 in Years 7 - 11.
 This is broken down as follows:

 | Year Group